NBISweden/IgDiscover-legacy/doc/guide.rst

 .. _gene-names:

-Novel VH gene names
+Novel V gene names
 -------------------

-Each VH gene discovered by IgDiscover gets a unique name such as “VH4.11_S1234”.
+Each V gene discovered by IgDiscover gets a unique name such as “VH4.11_S1234”.
-The “VH4.11” is the name of the database gene to which the novel VH gene was initially assigned.
-The number *1234* is derived from the base sequence of the novel gene.
+The “VH4.11” is the name of the database gene to which the novel V gene was initially assigned.
+The number *1234* is derived from the nucleotide sequence of the novel gene.
 That is, if you discover the same sequence in two different runs of the IgDiscover, or just in different iterations, the number will be the same.
 This may help when manually inspecting results.